 Create a productivity ritual that combines taste and smell with getting to work.
 Make cucumber-infused water or have a specific tea or candle that you light during GET IT DONE time, and stick to it every day.

 You’ll find that this little treat will become a pleasant daily ritual.
-Bundling a routine with something that triggers your senses can be an impactful way to boost productivity.
+Bundling a routine with something that triggers your senses can be an impactful way to boost productivity for teachers working from home.

 I live in a dark apartment that doesn’t have amazing natural light, so opening the windows wasn’t enough for me.
 One of my favorite purchases to help me work remotely was a HappyLight.
 These therapy lights can make a huge difference by signaling the body’s natural energy enhancers and reducing sluggishness and lethargy.
 Just turning mine on behind my computer keeps me alert and focused for hours!

 The first few days are going to be a challenge to adjust to.
 Expect to fail.
 You might accidentally find yourself on Facebook for 5 hours.
-You may HONESTLY HAVE NO IDEA WHERE THE LAST TWO DAYS WENT.
+You may find yourself thinking, “I honestly have no idea where the last two days went!!”
 This is normal.
 But start reflecting every day on what you can do to improve your productivity for the following day.

 You’ll find that in no time you’ll be building up your stamina to limit your distractions and make the best out of your new home office space.